CppMaster/SC2-AI/README.md

 # SC2-AI

+This is a hobby project for learning RL: the agents train from scratch without any human supervisor.

 Reinforcement learning agents and utilities for StarCraft II mini-games using PySC2 and Stable-Baselines3.
 Each mini-game folder contains custom Gym-style environments, reward wrappers, and training scripts for experimenting with different tasks such as MoveToBeacon, CollectMineralShards, SimpleMap, and more.

+Videos of training runs and results live at https://www.youtube.com/@psai5367.

 ## Prerequisites
 - Python 3.8+ (tested with SB3 1.6.0 and PySC2 3.0.0)